silverstripe-archive/silverstripe-dynamictemplate/docs/dynamictemplate.md

 # Known Limitations

-* <% include %> tag won't work in a dynamic template.
-This requires SSViewer to understand the included template may be inside a dynamic template.
-It is being worked on.
+* <% include %> tags can be used to include a file from the theme, but not from within the dynamic template itself.
 * References to resources such as images in the CSS or template markup have to rely on knowing where the containing dynamic template is installed on assets, so there is coupling between the template and the configuration